etaoxing/tinyspace/CONTRIBUTING.md

 Document your code, following a [looser version](https://drake.mit.edu/styleguide/pyguide.html) of Google style docstrings.

-Update the [`CHANGELOG`](./CHANGELOG.md), in the "Unreleased" section.

-Open a new pull request on GitHub.
+Open a new pull request on GitHub, and add appropriate labels.

 ## Building documentation